 5. Will I be meeting with other members of your team?

-Ask if your financial advisor will delegate tasks to other members of a team — and how that approach will help you.
+Ask if your financial professional will delegate tasks to other members of a team – and how that approach can help you.
 In many cases, a financial office has other experts on staff that the team can tap for assistance, such as an accountant who specializes in taxes or an attorney who works on trusts or estates.
-There also may be junior associates who can assist your primary advisor, making sure your needs are met when there’s extra work to be done.
+There also may be junior associates who can assist your primary financial professional, making sure your needs are met when there’s extra work to be done.

 Questions like these can help you prepare for an open and honest conversation with any potential financial partner.
-And by listening carefully to the answers you receive, you’ll be in a strong position to decide if you’ve found the right fit for the important work you’ll do together.
-Learn more about how to get the most out of your relationship.
+By listening carefully to the answers you receive, you’ll be in a strong position to decide if you’ve found the right fit for the important work you’ll do together.
+Learn more about how to get the most out of your relationship with a financial professional.